pondermatic/kb-support/readme.txt

-=== KB Support ===
+=== KB Support -  ===
 Contributors: kbsupport, mikeyhoward1977
-Tags: Helpdesk, Support, Customer Support, Support Desk, Ticket System, Knowledge Base, Tickets, Service, Service Desk, ITIL, Support Helpdesk, Ticket, Support Tickets, Helpdesk Tickets, Knowledgebase, Service Level, SLA, Help Desk
-Requires at least: 4.1
+Tags: helpdesk, help desk, ticket system, support ticket, knowledge base Requires at least: 4.1
-Tested up to: 5.0
+Tested up to: 4.9.4
 Requires PHP: 5.4
 Stable tag: 1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://kb-support.com/donate-kb-support/

-The ultimate help desk and knowledge base support tool plugin for WordPress.
+The ultimate ticket system, help desk and knowledge base support tool plugin for WordPress.

 == Description ==

+KB Support is the ultimate WordPress plugin for providing support and help desk services to your customers.

 An effective Helpdesk / Support desk tool is one that encourages users to find and implement the solution to their queries without actually logging a support ticket and KB Support has been developed to do exactly that!